If you’ve seen sticky, black sap on your car, deck or landscape, that can be a telltale sign that your hackberry trees are infested by aphids..

 - A flurry of "snowflakes" that are actually white, fluffy woolly aphids

 If these symptoms sound familiar, spring is the ideal time to plan for treatment.
-This pest is active in spring and summer and leaves its sticky sap all over your yard through October.
+This pest is active in summer and fall and leaves its sticky sap all over your yard through October.

 Reduce the sticky sap by applying an insecticide to the foliage or injection into the trunk or soil.